Bondi Road

-Bondi Road is a road in the Sydney suburb of Bondi, Australia.
-The road traverses east from Syd Einfeld Drive in Bondi Junction to Campbell Parade, Bondi Beach.
-It is 1.8 kilometres long and is located in the local government area of Waverley Council.
+Bondi Road is a 2 km major road through the Sydney suburb of Bondi, Australia.

+Route

+Bondi Road commences at the intersection of Syd Einfeld Drive, Oxford Street and Old South Head Road in Bondi Junction and heads in an easterly direction as a four-lane, single carriageway road through Bondi, until it turns into Campbell Parade at Bondi Beach.

 History

 Trams to Bondi

 Bondi Road was once serviced by electric trams.
 From 1902 to 1960, services to Bondi, Bondi Beach and North Bondi ran via Bondi Road or Bellevue Hill.
-Services from the CBD commenced at Circular Quay (via Bridge and Elizabeth Streets) or Railway Square (via Elizabeth and Liverpool Streets).
+Services from the CBD commenced at Circular Quay (via Bridge and Elizabeth Streets) or Railway Square (via Elizabeth and Liverpool streets).
 From Oxford Street, the line travelled through to Bondi Junction, where it joined Bondi Road.
 On the descent to Bondi Beach, trams entered Campbell Parade via an under pass at a point where Bondi Road was too steep, first by turning right into Denham Street, then left into Fletcher Street and Rowland Avenue, where the under pass was once located (now developed into apartments at 331A Bondi Road).
 A feature of this line was the large three-track terminus cut into a hillside at North Bondi, which opened in 1946.
 The under pass and cutting have now been filled in; part of it is now public reserve and apartments.
 The tunnel entrance is still visible at the apartments.

+Road classification

+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the state government through the Main Roads Board.
+Main Road No. 172 was declared along this road on 8 August 1928, from Bondi Junction to the beach (and continuing westwards along Oxford Street to the boundary with the City of Sydney); with the passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, this was amended to Main Road 172 on 8 April 1929.

+The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
+Under this act, Bondi Road retains its declaration as part of Main Road 172.